Darbyshire64/MultiPad/README.md

 |    4    |    5   |    6   |
 |    7    |    8   |    9   |

-# FIRMWARE NOTICE
+> [!Warning]
- The Below Features of the Firmware are NOT complete.
+> The Below Features of the Firmware are NOT complete.
 The firmware currently only initalizes oled and functions as a numpad. this is because i find it hard to develop feautres  without having a platform to develop on.

 # The Function Key